rony-kattav/Client-Server-problem-detector/README.md

 ```
 npm install
 ```
-* In './server/index.js' change the password of the data base to your local password
+* Go to the file './server/index.js' and change the password in the code to your local MySQL password

 ### Executing program